danhtuan/deep_learning/prj2/README.md

   System :      14.62 s.
 Wall time:     128.77 s.
 ```
 As shown, the CVN is better in term of accuracy in comparison with MLP.
-However, it is worth to mention here that I am not sure whether the CVN accuracy is for the TEST set or just TRAINING set (I am doubt that it is TRAINING set).
 Based on LeCun's website, though:
 * Convolutional net LeNet-5, [no distortions]	-- > 0.95 %lost
 * 3-layer NN, 500+150 hidden units	-->	2.95 %lost